Albert Cash Cardholder Agreement

 28. APPLICABLE LAW; VENUE

 This Agreement will be governed by and interpreted in accordance with federal law and, to the extent federal law does not apply, by the laws of the State of Ohio.
-You consent and submit to the exclusive jurisdiction of the state and federal courts located in Ohio, with respect to all controversies arising out of or in connection with the use of the Card and this Agreement that are not subject to arbitration or to any proceeding to enforce the Arbitration Clause or to confirm or vacate an arbitration award.
+Except for Disputes (as defined below) subject to arbitration or Small Claims Actions under Section 40, you consent and submit to the exclusive jurisdiction of the state and federal courts located in Ohio, with respect to all controversies arising out of or in connection with the use of the Card and this Agreement that are not subject to arbitration or to any proceeding to enforce the provisions of the Dispute Resolution by Binding Arbitration section below or to confirm or vacate an arbitration award.

 29. AMENDMENT AND CANCELLATION